aiman-al-masoud/psittacus/README.md

 ## What is it?

-Psittacus is an open-source tool meant to facilitate language-learning and teaching, with a vision to empower teachers and learners of any written+spoken language.
+Psittacus is a lightweight, open-source tool meant to facilitate language-learning and teaching, with a vision to empower teachers and learners of any written+spoken language.

 It is based on the gamification of the sentence-mining approach, having an interface inspired by that of Duolingo and other competing interactive language learning-tools.
 Psittacus aims at democratizing the process of lesson-preparation, making it easy for teachers to prepare and share their lessons in a standardized and easily accessible format.